Blue mackerel: Description

+The blue mackerel typically reaches 30 cm in fork length.
+It can reach 44 cm in fork length and 1.4 kg in weight.

+Mackerels have a round body that narrows into the tail after the second dorsal fin, similar to a tuna fish.
 Blue mackerel are often mistaken for chub mackerel.
 In fact, blue mackerel were believed to be a subspecies of chub mackerel until the late 1980s.
 Though they are both in the same genus (Scomber), blue mackerel set themselves apart by differing structural genes than those of the chub mackerel.
-Other, more obvious, characteristics set these two apart, like the longer anal spine of the blue mackerel, and the amount of the first dorsal spines.
-Mackerels have a round body that narrows into the tail after the second dorsal fin, similar to a tuna fish.
+Other, more obvious, characteristics set these two apart, like the longer anal spine of the blue mackerel, and the amount of spines on the first dorsal fin.